okta/okta.github.io/_source/_posts/2018-07-11-ci-cd-spring-boot-jenkins-x-kubernetes.md

 [21:51:08] E/launcher - unknown error: DevToolsActivePort file doesn't exist
 ```

 Google led me to find this is a [Chrome on Linux issue](https://github.com/GoogleChrome/puppeteer/issues/1834).
 I figured out the workaround is to specify `--disable-dev-shm-usage` in `chromeOptions` for Protractor.
 I also added some additional flags that seem to be recommended.
-I particularly like `--headless` when running locally so a browser doesn't popup and get in my way.
-If I want to see the process happening in real-time, I can easily remove the option.
+I particularly like `--headless` when running locally so a browser doesn't pop up and get in my way.
+If I want to see the process happening in real-time, I can quickly remove the option.

 If you'd like to see your project's Protractor tests running on Jenkins X, you'll need to modify `crypto-pwa/test/protractor.conf.js` to specify the following `chromeOptions`: